Planning to get Python 3.10 installed for your work? Here’s how to install Python 3.10 in Ubuntu and related distributions.

-Python 3.10 released on Oct 25, 2021 with additional features and updates.
-This release brings better handling of error messages, new patter matching features, TypeAlias, user-defined type guards and more.
+Python 3.10 was released on Oct 25, 2021 with additional features and updates.
+This release brings better handling of error messages, new pattern-matching features, TypeAlias, user-defined type guards and more.
 You can read the release highlights here.

-That said, if you need Python 3.10, right now in Ubuntu 21.10, Ubuntu 21.04 or prior-LTS releases which are still supported, you can use the below reliable PPA to install the latest Python 3.10 in Ubuntu.
+That said, if you need Python 3.10 in any non-supported releases right now, you can use the below reliable PPA to install the latest Python 3.10 in Ubuntu.
 Here’s how.

 - Open a terminal prompt and add the following PPA.

 - Refresh the cache using the below command.

 - And install Python 3.10 using the below command.

 Set Python Versions

 Setting up Python 3.10 as default require some additional steps.
 Follow along.